CNoune/IMG_pipelines/README.md

 # Author
 Christopher Noune: https://www.researchgate.net/profile/Christopher_Noune

+Note: I am not longer with the Invertebrates and Microbiology Group and therefore I will only provide updates if needed/requested for this repository.

 # In Development

 ~~MetaGaAP 2 - It has re-entered active development with a hope of release by end of 2018.~~